Intercom is mostly known as a Customer Success Tool that provides in-app live-chat widgets and help centers.

 Userlane doesn’t have a wide range of features, but it provides all that Intercom Product Tours also provides.

-The practical use and the tool being an affordable option makes Userlane a great fit for startups.
+The tool is very practical and an affordable option, which makes Userlane a great fit for startups.
 Also, it is very easy to implement.

 Userlane offers custom prices for each of their customers as they believe“that custom pricing is the best way to effectively serve such a diverse customer base“.
 You can contact Userlane to learn the cost of your customized plan.